chaneyn/SFT_preprocessing/README.md

 # Output NetCDF file

 * The `sfcfct` array defines the fractional coverage of each SFT per grid cell.
 The sum of sfcfct per grid cell should be 1.
+* The bin edges of the SFTs for each chosen continuous variable in the JSON file are included in the NetCDF file (min and max).
+* The class value of the SFTs for each chosen class variable in the JSON file are included in the NetCDF file.